Supplier Diversity & Inclusion

-Kroger’s Supplier Inclusion Program recognizes the following minority classifications:
+Kroger’s Supplier Diversity & Inclusion Program recognizes the following diverse classifications:

 As Kroger continues to grow, we are committed to doing our part to ensure that diverse businesses have equal footing when partnering with our family of companies, shaping the Kroger customer experience and growing their business with us.
 Kroger has numerous opportunities for diverse suppliers and our approaches to supplier inclusion are as varied as the businesses and individuals with which we partner.

-It is the policy of The Kroger Co. that certified Minority-Owned Business Enterprises (MBEs),Women-Owned Business Enterprises (WBEs) and other Diverse-Owned Business Enterprises (e.g., Veteran-Owned Business Enterprises; Service Disabled Veteran-Owned Business Enterprises; Lesbian, Gay, Bisexual & Transgender-Owned Business Enterprises, People with Disabilities Enterprises (DBEs) have the opportunity to participate in the performance of Kroger contracts.
+It is the policy of The Kroger Co. that certified Diverse-Owned Business Enterprises have the opportunity to participate and compete for Kroger contracts.

-Kroger’s Supplier Inclusion team works hand-in-hand with prospective and established supplier partners to:
+Kroger’s Supplier Diversity & Inclusion team works hand-in-hand with prospective and established supplier partners to:

 - Answer initial questions from prospective diverse businesses

-- Connect qualified suppliers with the appropriate decision makers and serve as an advocate for supplier partners
+- Serve as an advocate for diverse supplier partners

 - Promote an “open door” atmosphere within the company that provides guidance and consultation to potential diverse suppliers

-We partner with the following national certifying organizations to further our supplier inclusion goals and develop diverse supplier relationships:
+We partner with the following national certifying organizations who are accepted by the Billion Dollar Roundtable to further our supplier diversity and inclusion goals and develop diverse supplier relationships:

 - National Minority Supplier Development Council (NMSDC)